PRIVACY NOTICE AND POLICY

 To make a subject access request please fill in our Subject Access Request form.
 Once completed, please ensure that a signed copy is sent either:

-In a sealed envelope (marked private and confidential) to the Data Protection Officer (at the address below or, by email to firstname.lastname@example.org (for the attention of the Data Protection Officer).
+In a sealed envelope (marked private and confidential) to the Operations Manager (at the address below) or, by email to firstname.lastname@example.org.

 Please remember to include all required documentation (including copies of identification) -failure to do so may delay our response.
 The Institute accepts the following form of ID when information on your personal data is requested: